But if your organization has recently experienced one of these change moments, you’ve probably outgrown your brand:

 If you’ve been a fan of our brand for a while, you’ve seen some of our more youthful looks of the past.
-You might remember our elephant, and you probably know the collegiate look we focused on more recently.
-But over that time, Element Three has grown from a scrappy underdog into a sophisticated partner that owns our seat at the table.
-Pretending like we’re still “the little guy” is a bit dishonest, and as you’ve seen from learning about our audience, the businesses and partners we want to work with aren’t looking for an underdog.
+You may or may not remember our elephant, a time when we focused on a more collegiate look and feel.
+But over that time, Element Three grew from a scrappy underdog into a sophisticated partner that owns our seat at the table.
+Pretending like we’re still “the little guy” is a bit dishonest, and as you’ve seen from learning about our audience, the businesses and partners we work with aren’t looking for an underdog.
 They’re looking for an expert, a master.
 A consultant who can get the job done—any job—without question.

 Our honesty sets us apart.

 It’s not just the outcomes that set Element Three apart.
 Sure, we’re proud of the work we’re doing.
 We’d be crazy not to be.
 But our clients aren’t just coming to us hoping for a cool ad campaign or a flashy new website.
 They want us to drive results, however that has to happen.
 They want honesty about what is and isn’t working—the brutal facts, not beating around the bush.
 Our brand look and voice have to reflect a straightforward tone and even an edge.
 No BS.
 Just what you need to hear.

 We had to give ourselves permission to be bold.